username656/test123/service/aurea-boot-autoconfigure/data/README.md

-# Aurea Boot Module with Autoconfiguration for User Data
+# Aurea Boot Module with Data Autoconfiguration

-This module autoconfigures default Aurea User data and access.
+This module autoconfigures default Aurea data and access.
-It includes in module's resources `META-INF/spring.factories` property file with mapping to main `DataAutoConfiguration` class which autoconfigures `User` entity and `UserRepository` repository interface
+It includes in module's resources `META-INF/spring.factories` property file with mapping to main `DataAutoConfiguration` class which autoconfigures JPA entities and repository interfaces

 `META-INF/spring.factories` content:
 ```